labaneilers/grunt-npm-helper/README.md

 });
 ```

-The following commands are supported:
+The following configuration options are supported:

 * _exit
 * always-auth
 * argv